-Dr. Toshalis is author of Make Me!
+Erica is the author of Make Me!
 Understanding and Engaging Student Resistance in School (Harvard Education Press, 2015) and co-author of Understanding Youth: Adolescent Development for Educators (Harvard Education Press, 2006).
 He has made extensive contributions to the literature in secondary-level teaching and learning including articles in The Urban Review, Educational Leadership, Harvard Education Letter, NEA Today, and the Journal of Curriculum Studies.
-Dr. Toshalis was also the lead author of the “Motivation, Engagement and Student Voice” white paper, part of JFF’s Students at the Center series.
+Eric was also the lead author of the “Motivation, Engagement and Student Voice” white paper, part of JFF’s Students at the Center series.

-Dr. Toshalis received his bachelor's, teaching credential, and master's of education from the University of California, Santa Barbara, as well as his master’s of theological studies from Harvard Divinity School, and his doctorate from the Harvard Graduate School of Education.
+Eric received his bachelor's, teaching credential, and master's of education from the University of California, Santa Barbara, as well as his master’s of theological studies from Harvard Divinity School and his doctorate from the Harvard Graduate School of Education.